 GETTING SET UP

 Once you have created your Google Voice account, Google will prompt you to select your new Google Voice number; the number people will call to reach your Google Voice account.
-You can have it assigned based off of your city or area code.
-Of course, this step can be skipped in the short-term, though you won’t get much use out of the account until a Google Voice number is assigned.
+You can have it assigned based on your city or area code.
+Of course, this step can be skipped in the short term, though you won’t get much use out of the account until a Google Voice number is assigned.

-Once you select it, you will be prompted to link your Google Voice account to an existing phone number, and then to enter a verification code sent to that linked number.
+Once you select it, you will be prompted to link your Google Voice account to an existing phone number and enter a verification code sent to that linked number.

 The third step is to add any additional phone numbers that you want Google Voice to forward to.
-This means setting up your work phone, cell phone, or home phone to ring simultaneously when the Google Voice number is dialed.
-You can add a new linked number at any time by going to the settings tab, and then to the account tab.
+This means setting up your work, cell, or home phone to ring simultaneously when the Google Voice number is dialed.
+You can add a new linked number anytime by going to the settings tab and then to the account tab.

-Shortly after you finish setting up the account, you’ll have a brief voicemail welcoming you to Google Voice.
+Shortly after setting up the account, you’ll have a brief voicemail welcoming you to Google Voice.
 After that, you’re good to go.

-Tutorial: How to Download and Install Google Voice on PC
+Tutorial: How to Download and Install Google Voice on a PC

 The below are the best emulators on the market.